 If your vehicle doesn't have a factory tweeter location

 Most vehicles come with speakers in the doors, but don't have component tweeters.
-The Crutchfield vehicle database will tell you which brand-name component system woofers will fit in those locations, but it'll be up to you to decide where to mount the tweeters.
+It'll be up to you to decide where to mount your aftermarket tweeters.
 Component speaker systems come equipped with the necessary hardware to let you mount the tweeters where they'll work the best for you.
 You'll follow one of two basic tweeter mounting methods: surface-mounting and flush-mounting.